 - A characteristic of the hazard (i.e. "Flammable")

-Track the composition of the waste added to the container.
-Make sure the container is in good condition and compatible with the chemicals that are being added; corrosive chemicals can digest steel containers and solvents can degrade plastic.
+Track the composition of the waste added to each container.
+Keep waste streams as segregated as possible (i.e. don't mix toxic chemicals with corrosive chemicals etc.).
+Make sure the waste container is in good condition and compatible with the chemicals that are being added (corrosive chemicals can digest steel containers and solvents can degrade plastic); for most cases, a glass container is ideal.

 The Principle Investigator is responsible for chemical requisitions made in their lab.
 A written notification, per the Hazardous Materials Management policy, must be submitted to the Chemical and Biological Safety Officer and the EHS Director if the purchased chemical is on the notification list.
 The list includes particularly hazardous chemicals identified in the OSHA Lab Standard and in the EPA acutely hazardous chemicals list.
 Purchases should be made through the authorized purchaser in the department.